neha04-12/On-This-Day/README.md

 This project is a solution to our final task as a part of the Frontend Frmakeworks course for the masters software engineering program at FH Technikum Wien.

-This application's main fucntionality is that, on a chosen date it goves you a list of major event that happened in the past on that particuar day.
+This application's main fucntionality is that, on a chosen date it gives you a list of major event that happened in the past on that particular day.
 It uses an API call On-this-Day to fetch the events that happened on a given date.
 Here is the link to the API, https://byabbe.se/on-this-day/ .
-The Api, finds important events, birthdays and deaths of people but the application only focuses on the events.
+The API, finds important events, birthdays and deaths of people but the application only focuses on the major events.

 The application is deployed at https://on-this-day-self.vercel.app/